MxOrbulent/GrizzlyBearMob/README.md

-This fork buffs the bears health and attack by 100%, effectively making them twice as strong.
+This fork buffs the bears health and attack by 100%, effectively making them twice as strong, and makes them move slightly faster.
 All credit to the original creator for the mod.
 You can see the original README below.